What Popular Board Games Were Invented In India

 READ

-Board Game Creation
+Macbeth Board Game

 Fast forward to modern times, where India has continued producing popular board games with creative yet simple rules designed especially for family gatherings or parties.
 Such modern examples include Antakshari (the musical guessing game), Paplu (a card game similar to Rummy with Hindu Mythology themed cards), Shikara (a team based strategy race played on an 8×8 grid) and Labyrinth Race (which consists of solving puzzles inside a puzzle box).
 With so many options for fun activities involving players, these games have become one of the quintessential components for any social gathering across Indian society.